Azure/azureml-examples/CONTRIBUTING.md

 To ensure all checks are passed:

-* run `python readme.py` from the root of the repo to generate the README.md, `run-examples` workflow file, and run formatting
+* run `python readme.py` from the root of the repo to generate the README.md, `run-examples` and `run-notebooks` workflow files, and code formatting

 ### Organization